Principal Data Engineer (MS Azure)

 Job Ref | J13058

-This role suits someone who combines strong hands on data engineering experience with the ability to guide teams, set standards, and influence how data solutions are built at scale.
-You will play a key role in ensuring the platform is engineered to a consistently high standard and can evolve to meet future needs.
+This role suits someone with deep hands on data engineering experience who can also set standards, guide teams, and influence how data solutions are designed and delivered at scale.
+You will play a key role in ensuring the platform is engineered to a consistently high standard and can evolve to meet future organisational needs.
+We value diverse perspectives and are committed to creating an environment where people with different backgrounds and experiences can do their best work.

 The environment